This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

 For the crust, I used Biscoff cookies but you can use any vegan graham cracker, or gingersnap or spice cookies as well.
 Any light (not dense) cookie with a sweet crunch and hint of spices will do.
 Pulse the cookies with some melted coconut oil in a food processor, and you have your crust!

-For the filling, simply fast-soak some cashews and some hazelnuts (see recipe notes); you could use almonds instead of hazelnuts.
+Time for the filling for these easy cheesecake bites.
+First, simply fast-soak some cashews and some hazelnuts (see recipe notes); you could use almonds instead of hazelnuts.
 I’m an Oregon girl, so I love hazelnuts!

 Put the drained, soaked nuts into a blender, and blend them with almondmilk, agave nectar for some sweetness, vanilla, and lemon juice.
 I used Silk Almondmilk, which is honestly my go-to daily dairy-free milk of choice (there’s always a gallon in my fridge!).
 I especially love it during the holidays, when there are a LOT of potential cream/dairy substitutions that must be made!
 Not only is it the smart choice for those of us who are vegan or have dairy intolerances, but it has only 30 calories per serving, no cholesterol, and no saturated fat.